HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-windows.markdown

 This process will take a few minutes, then provide you with instructions for adding the resulting binaries location to your environment's `PATH`.
 Do this now.

 Build HandBrake.
+For higher quality audio, enable the FDK AAC encoder by appending `--enable-fdk-aac`.
+Builds including FDK AAC must be for personal use only and may not be distributed.[^fdk-aac-license]

     ./configure --cross=x86_64-w64-mingw32 --enable-qsv --launch-jobs=$(nproc) --launch

-    If you wish to use a higher quality AAC encoder, you can use the --enable-fdk-aac option.
-Please note that by doing so, HandBrake can NO LONGER BE DISTRIBUTED and can only be used for personal use.
-The FDK AAC encoder is not GPLv2 compatible.

 When complete, you will find `HandBrakeCLI.exe` in the `build` directory and `hb.dll` in `build/libhb`.